SarahDbnr/adl_SteinVI/docs/source/get_started.md

 - **What it does**: Similar to SVGD, sSVGD updates particles using gradients, but with added stochastic noise to make the updates more varied.
 This allows for more efficient exploration of the posterior distribution.
 - **Implementation**: sSVGD is implemented with some modifications to the `blackjax` framework to adjust the noise term for better performance.
 The noise is scaled appropriately to match the magnitude of the particles.

-### Stein Variational Newton Method (SVN)

-ADD HERE A ADJUSTMENT FOR QUASI SVN
-- **Source**: The Stein Variational Newton method builds on SVGD by approximating second-order derivatives, allowing for faster convergence in certain cases.
-- **What it does**: SVN aims to improve the efficiency of particle updates by using second-order information (like Newton’s method) to refine the gradient updates.
-- **Implementation**: This is integrated using a modified version of `blackjax` with the `LBFGS` optimizer from `optax`, making it more suitable for optimization problems with fewer iterations but higher computational complexity.

 ### Summary of Usage
 - **SVGD**: General-purpose, particle-based inference method, efficient for most tasks.
 - **sSVGD**: Adds stochastic noise to SVGD, particularly useful for larger datasets and models.
-- **SVN**: A second-order method that can converge faster for certain problems but at a higher computational cost.

 These algorithms are used interchangeably within the `SteinVI_BNN` class to manage the training of BNNs.
-You can configure the specific algorithm you want to use in the setup phase by calling the corresponding setup functions (`set_up_svgd`, `set_up_ssvgd`, or `set_up_quasi_SVN`).
+You can configure the specific algorithm you want to use in the setup phase by calling the corresponding setup functions (`set_up_svgd` or `set_up_ssvgd`).

 (running-the-examples)=